Sleighs/Movie-Reception-Neural-Network/README.markdown

 ### Summary
 Determine a movie's general critical reception based on the movie's Rotten Tomatoes (RT) critic score, RT audience score and imdb score.

-Currently, the algorithm currently adds the result to the average .
+Currently, the algorithm adds the result to the scores' average.
-### *Customize the adjusted score equation to tweak the adjusted score*.
+### *Customize the adjusted score equation to tweak the algorithm*.

 Try at https://sleighs.github.io/Movie-Reception-Neural-Network/